Discreteness of the complex hyperbolic ultra-parallel triangle groups: Introduction

-We prove Theorem \ref{main theorem 1} using a variant of Klein's combination theorem, and Theorem \ref{main thm 2} follows as a corollary of Theorem \ref{main theorem 1}.
-The proof of Theorem \ref{main thm 3} is similar to that of Theorem \ref{main theorem 1}.
-In the proof of Theorem \ref{main theorem 1}, we use a half-space, bounded by an appropriate bisector, as the fundamental domain for the group generated by a complex reflection.
+In recent decades, Klein's combination theorem has found extensive applications in complex hyperbolic geometry; see, for example, \cite{gp, jx, kp, lx, mon, mpp, wg, sch1, sch2, sch3, xj}.
+A recent application in real hyperbolic geometry is discussed in \cite{egms}.
+We prove Theorem~\ref{main thm 2} and Theorem~\ref{main thm 3} using a variant of Klein's combination theorem.
+In the proofs of Theorems~\ref{main thm 2} and~\ref{main thm 3}, we use half-spaces bounded by appropriate bisectors or Cygan spheres as fundamental domains for the groups generated by a complex reflection, respectively.
 For this bisector, we require that the mirror of the complex reflection be a $\mathbb{C}$-slice of the bisector.
 This construction is motivated by \cite{gil} in real hyperbolic geometry and \cite{rxj} in complex hyperbolic geometry.
 Other constructions of fundamental domains for groups generated by a single complex reflection also exist.
-For example, in \cite{sch1} and \cite{wg}, the fundamental domains considered are those bounded by Clifford tori, while in \cite{mon} and \cite{mpp}, the authors use domains bounded by Cygan spheres as fundamental domains.
+For example, in \cite{sch1} and \cite{wg}, the fundamental domains considered are those bounded by Clifford tori and $\mathbb{R}$-spheres.